php/php-langspec/spec/10-expressions.md

 that default argument value.

-If an undefined variable is passed using byRef, that variable becomes defined, with a default value of `NULL`.
+If an undefined variable is passed using byRef, that variable becomes defined, with a default value of `null`.

 Direct and indirect recursive function calls are permitted.